SillyTavern/SillyTavern-Docs/Extras Installation.md

 `conda activate extras` (you should see `(extras)` pop up on the left side of your command prompt)

-5. Install the required system packages
+5. Install the required system packages (this will take time, torch is a ~2GB download)

 `conda install pytorch=2.0.0 torchvision=0.15.0 torchaudio=2.0.0 pytorch-cuda=11.7 git -c pytorch -c nvidia`